-Q: What do the Certified Wildlife Friendly® and Predator Friendly® labels mean?
+Q: What do the Certified Wildlife Friendly™ labels mean?

 Q: How do I apply?

-Q: What “key species” do producers recognized as Certified Wildlife Friendly® and Predator Friendly® protect?
+Q: What “key species” do Certified Wildlife Friendly™ and Certified Predator Friendly™ enterprises protect?

 We define key species broadly to include:

-- Any species defined by the Any species listed on Appendix I or II of the Convention in International Trade in Endangered Species (CITES);
+- Any species listed on Appendix I or II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES);

 - Any species of concern including keystone species, indicator species, and native predators.
 These are species that may not be listed by IUCN but which play a critical functional role in the ecosystem;